VikOlliver/RepRapMicron/README.md

 The meaty part is in the "maus" directory, where the OpenSCAD models for a rapidly reconfigurable 3D printed prototype can be found.
 Design is trending towards specialised parts, but all are intended to fit a 10mm grid and attach with M3 fasteners.

+The PIKA version is now the focus of development, and departs from MAUS in that it is specifically a μRepRap design, rather than a kit of parts for constructing μRepRaps.

-The project has achieved the third Alpha release.
+The project has achieved the fourth Alpha release.
 This repository holds files that can reasonably be expected to be functional and useful to potential developers/experimenters.

-If you're looking for pre-built STL files, they're [here](https://www.printables.com/model/1286343-reprapmicron-micron-accurate-3d-printer).
+If you're looking for pre-built STL files for MAUS, they're [here](https://www.printables.com/model/1286343-reprapmicron-micron-accurate-3d-printer).
+PIKA still needs to be built from source.

 ## Roadmap